Joe Jones (tight end): Indianapolis Colts

-Pittsburgh Gladiators (AFL)
+Pittsburgh Gladiators

 On May 6, 1988, he was signed by the Pittsburgh Gladiators of the Arena Football League.
 He was released on June 29.

 Personal life

 Jones was a graduate assistant at Virginia Tech.
 He also was a football assistant at Poquoson High School and Suffolk High School.
 In 1989, he was named the football head coach at Windsor High School.
 In 1994, he was named the head football coach at Franklin High School.